appacitive/Appacitive-iOS-SDK/README.md

 ## Setup

-There are two ways to integrate the Appacitive iOS SDK into your Xcode project.
+To send and receive your data from Appacitive, you will need to integrate the Appacitive iOS SDK in your iOS Xcode project.
+There are two ways you can do that.

-**1. Adding the framework bundle to your project:** Simply drag and drop the framework bundle into your Xcode project and check the box that says *copy items into destination group's folder (if needed)* and also check the box against the target name in the *Add to targets* section.
-You can download the framework bundle from [here](http://somelink.com).
+**1. Adding the framework bundle to your project:** Open your Xcode project, drag the `Appacitive.framework` file to the Xcode window and drop it into the `Frameworks` group in the project navigator.
+Xcode will show a pop-up, check the box that says *copy items into destination group's folder (if needed)* and also check the box against the target name in the *Add to targets* section.
+You can also simply select the `Frameworks` group and click `Add Files` from the `Files` menu, navigate to the location where you have stored the `Appacitive.framework` file and select the file.
+Make sure the check-box labelled `Copy items into destination group's folder (if needed)` is checked and also check the check-boxes against all the targets, from the 'Add to targets' section, in which you wish to use the Appacitive iOS SDK.
+You can download the SDK framework bundle from [here](http://somelink.com).

 **2. Using the CocoPods dependency manager:** Check [this link](http://appacitive.github.io/docs/current/ios/guides/) for a comprehensive guide on integrating the Appacitive iOS SDK using CocoaPods.

 ## Initialize

-Before we dive into using the SDK, we need to grok a couple of things about the apikey.

-ApiKey is central to interacting with the API as every call to the API needs to be authenticated.
-To access the ApiKey for your app, go to app listing via the [portal](https://portal.appacitive.com) and click on the key icon on right side.
+Appacitive is session-less.
+Therefore, every API call made to the Appacitive API needs to be authenticated.
+To do so, we use the API key which is unique to your Appacitive application.
+There are two types of API keys viz. the `master API key` and the `client API key`.
+In the most typical scenarios, you will be using the client API key.
+The difference between the master and client API keys is that, the access control is completely ignored if you use the master API key, which means you will have access to all the data despite access control being defined on objects.
+In order to make sure that the access controls get enforced, you should use the client API key.

+To get the API keys for your Appacitive application, Log-in to the [Appacitive Portal](https://portal.appacitive.com) with your account credentials.
+You will be presented with a dashboard page where you will see some statistics about your account and your apps below the statistics.
+Select the application you are working on and you will be presented with the application details screen where you will find the Master and Client API keys.

 !["Getting your apikey"](http:\/\/appacitive.github.io\/images\/portal-apikey-small.png)